Combining our time-tested abilities in developed and emerging international markets

 Portfolio Attribution

 We use a proprietary quantitative equity allocation model that assists the portfolio managers in determining the weight of emerging versus developed markets in the Fund.
-Our allocation relative to the weight of emerging markets in the Index is currently underweight.
+Our allocation relative to the weight of emerging markets in the Index is currently overweight.
 We identify five primary factors as most indicative of the ideal allocation target: valuation, quality, earnings growth, macroeconomic, and risk aversion.
-Valuation is currently positive for emerging markets in our model.
-Our quality metrics, which include such measures as profit margins and return on equity, are negative.
-Our earnings growth, macroeconomic, and risk aversion factors are negative for emerging markets.
+Our growth and macroeconomic metrics are currently positive for emerging markets.
+Our quality metric, which includes such measures as profit margins and return on equity, and our valuation metric are neutral.
+Our risk aversion metric is currently a negative indicator.

 Investment Outlook